Things to do in Montréal this July 2026

 To get where you’re going hassle-free, public transportation is the way to go.
 The STM has special offers on fares and a handy tool to plan your trip quickly and efficiently.
 You can also download the Transit and Chrono apps for up-to-the minute bus schedules.

-Onstage in July
+Onstage this July

 Onscreen in July